אזרח | Citizen 100

 Collaborator: Jordan Rosenblum

 Through the experience of taking the standard 100-question test, followed by critical dialogue, participant collaborators go on to "rewrite" the examination by formulating questions for a Citizen 100 exam sourced from a singular guiding prompt: “What question should US citizenship applicants be asked?”
-The Citizen 100 questions, a publicly curated citizenship test, are being curated and collected into a study set of 100 flash cards, modeled on the current flash card study set distributed by the U.S. government.
+The Citizen 100 questions, a publicly generated citizenship test, are being curated and collected into a study set of 100 flash cards, modeled on the current flash card study set formulated and disseminated by the U.S. government.
+The completed card sets will be distributed, with a publication, to the participating collaborators as well as other relevant cultural and social institutions.